kayAbdulrazaq/score-keeper/README.md

-# score-keeper
+# score-keeper application description
-An application that keeps count of the score during a game of two players
+An application that keeps count of the scores during a game of two players.